ncareau/Dead-Git-Switch/README.md

 ### Step 1 : Fork this repo.

-> If you use the github fork button, you will not be able to make the repo private.
-Use this button only if you want to develop on this project
+> Attention!
+If you use this project fork button, you will not be able to make the repo private.
+Use this button only if you want to contribute on this project

 In order to correctly fork this repo, you will have to create a new separate repo and mirror the project to it.
-This is also the most secure option has only you have access/knowledge of that repo.
+This is also the most secure option because only you have access/knowledge of that repo.

 Click `+` next to your username and then: Import repository